wp-plugins/anual-archive/readme.txt

 == Frequently Asked Questions ==

 = What are the shortcode options? =
-A <a href='http://plugins.twinpictures.de/plugins/annual-archive-widget/documentation/'>complete list of shortcode options</a> has been provided.
+A <a href='http://plugins.twinpictures.de/plugins/annual-archive/documentation/'>complete list of shortcode options</a> has been provided.

 = Where might one leave feedback, bug-reports and request features? = The <a href='http://wordpress.org/tags/anual-archive'>Annual Archive Forum</a> at WordPress.org is one popular choice.

+= How can I translate this plugin in to my mother tongue? = By using our open community translation tool: http://translate.twinpictures.de/projects/anual-archive

 = I am a Social Netwookiee, do you have a Facebook page? = Yes, yes... <a href='http://www.facebook.com/twinpictures'>Twinpictures is on Facebook</a>.